saahadat/Software-Engineering-3I/README.md

 # Feedback and Iteration:

-Gather feedback from users and stakeholders after the system is in use.
-Use this feedback to make improvements and enhancements to the system in subsequent iterations.
+After the system is in use, get input from stakeholders and users.
+In future iterations, utilize this feedback to develop and enhance the system.

-By following this SDLC, we can systematically develop a School Management and Student Assessment System software that meets the needs of educational institutions and facilitates efficient management and assessment processes.
+Using this SDLC, we can systematically develop school management and student assessment system software that meets the needs of educational institutions while also facilitating efficient management and assessment processes.

-In this Model, you can start with some of the software specifications and develop the first version of the software.
-After the first version if there is a need to change the software, then a new version of the software is created with a new iteration.
-Every release of the Iterative Model finishes in an exact and fixed period that is called iteration.
+With this model, we can create the initial software version by starting with a few of the parameters.
+If the software needs to be changed after the initial version, a new iteration of the program is developed.
+An iteration is a precise, predetermined span of time that ends with each release of the iterative model.

-The Iterative Model allows the accessing earlier phases, in which the variations made respectively.
-The final output of the project renewed at the end of the Software Development Life Cycle (SDLC) process.
+Access to previous stages, where the variations are produced, is made possible by the iterative model.
+At the conclusion of the Software Development Life Cycle (SDLC) process, the project's final result is renewed.

 ![Iterative Model (1)](https://github.com/saahadat/Software-Engineering-3I/assets/72408859/f59c3285-1b35-4a7c-8e67-3391351dd2df)